 Watch the ~5 min video below to know more about our model and work

 The Antara Foundation (TAF) follows an integrated program design and implementation approach by establishing an ecosystem of interventions tailored to the specific issues and needs of our program geographies.
 Some of our key interventions include the AAA platform, integrated AAA app, nurse mentoring and facility enhancement and rationalisation of frontline worker registers.
-We also work on various community-led demand generation activities and strengthening of government supervisory cadres.
+We also work on various community-led demand generation activities and the strengthening of government supervisory cadres.

-We work closely in partnership with government, as well as communities, involving them in both the design and delivery of our interventions.
+We work closely in partnership with the government, as well as communities, involving them in both the design and delivery of our interventions.
 From 2015 to 2019, we worked in Rajasthan through our Akshada program.
 Akshada brought to scale linked solutions in ante-natal care, safe delivery, new-born care, and child nutrition.
 Some of Akshada's interventions were rolled out by the government across all 46,000 villages of Rajasthan.
-We are currently rolling out our interventions in select districts of Chhattisgarh and Madhya Pradesh (MP).
+We are currently rolling out our interventions in select districts of Madhya Pradesh (MP).
 Once tested, these will need to be scaled up state-wide.